Carmen Serano

-Carmen Serano (born Carmen Maria Robles; August 18, 1973) is an American actress.
+Carmen Serano is an American actress.
 She played Assistant Principal Carmen Molina in the television series Breaking Bad.
 She starred in the 2007 film Urban Justice alongside Steven Seagal, and Deadly Impact (2010).

 Personal life

 She married actor Greg Serano in 1997.
-They live with son Mark and daughters Cheyenne and Nya in California.
+They lived with son Mark and daughters Cheyenne and Nya in California.
+Serano married Terry Gingles Jr. on February 4, 2023.